AdobeDocs/marketo.nl-NL/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/import-members-from-a-spreadsheet-into-a-program.md

 ## CSV-bestand voorbereiden {#prepare-your-csv-file}

-1. Maak een standaard CSV-bestand in Excel, zoals in het onderstaande voorbeeld.
+1. Maak een standaard CSV-bestand in [!DNL Excel], zoals in het onderstaande voorbeeld.

    ![](assets/image2014-9-18-14-3a33-3a4.png)